 There’s no doubt that the financial services industry is changing.
 It always does.
-But whether you think about shifts in technology, regulation, or global events, the changes can be dizzying.
-From the largest multinational firms to the smallest community institutions, it’s time to revisit your plans—because what has led to success until now may not work as well in the future.
+But when you think about recent shifts in technology, regulation or global events, the changes can feel dizzying.
+Whether you're a large multinational firm or a small community institution, it's time to revisit your plans—because what has led to success until now may not work as well in the future.

 When facing change, flexibility and creativity matter.
-All firms have to manage expenses, but the easy cuts for cost containment have usually been made.
-And effective people strategy can help them benefit from diversity, sustain trust, and prepare their workforce for the future.
+All firms need to manage expenses, but they've often already made the easy cuts for cost containment.
+By having an effective people strategy, they can benefit from diversity, sustain trust and prepare their workforce for the future.

-Cybersecurity continues to threaten profit, data privacy, and reputation, and regulators have been paying attention.
-In other ways, government policy is leaning in a more favorable direction, and firms have room to think about how to make compliance investments more efficient, particularly given recent advances in RegTech.
+Cybersecurity continues to threaten profit, data privacy and reputation, and regulators have been paying attention.
+But government policy in other areas is encouraging, and firms have room to think about how to make compliance investments more efficient, particularly given recent advances in RegTech.

 Leading firms are starting to reap the rewards of investments in emerging technology.
 They’re also taking steps to get ahead of regulatory changes, and they’re adapting their long-term strategies to reflect global and societal shifts.
 For those who are prepared, this may be a time to pull ahead of the pack.